chrisg2/snaptest-dotnet/docs/SnapshotGroups.md

 > _TODO: Documentation to be written_

-Snapshot groups can be used to store a group of snapshotted values in a single snapshot file.
-Each snapshotted value is identified by a unique key.
+Snapshot groups are a mechanism to store a group of snapshotted values in a single snapshot file.
+Each snapshotted value is identified by a unique key, known as the "snapshot group key".

 ## To be noted